Details

 How To Use

-Add the script to your page and call reopen with a unique page key and selectors:
+Add the script from the CDN to your page and call spaish.details.reopen()

 <script src="https://cdn.jsdelivr.net/npm/@wolframkriesing/spaish@2.1.0/_dist/spaish.min.js"></script>